upros/brski-cloud/anima-brski-cloud.md

 --- abstract

-This document specifies the behaviour of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
+This document specifies the behavior of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.

 RFCED REMOVE: It is being actively worked on at https://github.com/anima-wg/brski-cloud